dotnet/aspnetcore/docs/ReferenceResolution.md

 If the `dotnet-maestro` bot has not correctly updated the dependencies, it may be worthwhile running `darc` manually:

-1. Install `darc` as described in https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md#setting-up-your-darc-client
+1. Install `darc` as described in <https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md#setting-up-your-darc-client>
-2. Run `darc update-dependencies --channel '.NET Core 3 Dev'`
+2. Run `darc update-dependencies --channel '.NET Core 3.1 Release'`
+   * Use `'trigger-subscriptions'` to prod the bot to create a PR if you do not want to make local changes
+   * Use `'.NET 3 Eng''` to update dependencies from dotnet/arcade
+   * Use `'.NET Eng - Latest'` to update dependencies from dotnet/arcade in the `master` branch
+   * Use `'VS Master'` to update dependencies from dotnet/roslyn in the `master` branch
-   * Use `'.NET Core 3 Release'` in a `release/3.0-*` branch
+   * Use `'.NET 5 Dev'` to update dependencies from dotnet/efcore or dotnet/runtime in the `master` branch
 3. `git diff` to confirm the tool's changes
 4. Proceed with usual commit and PR